 Installation and Features

-Seven is CyberGhost's 'lucky number': Subscriptions allow the registration of up to seven devices, and creation of seven VPN connections.
-This sets CyberGhost apart as one of the most generous VPN providers in terms of device usage and simultaneous connections.
+Seven is CyberGhost's 'lucky number': Subscriptions allow the registration of up to seven devices and the creation of seven VPN connections.
+This sets CyberGhost apart as one of the most generous VPN providers when it comes to device usage and simultaneous connections.

-Like most other desktop clients we've reviewed, CyberGhost's app is installed for Windows, macOS, iOS, Android, and Linux with a few mouse clicks.
-Guides are also provided for how to connect FireTV or routers.
+Like most other desktop clients from our sample, CyberGhost's app can be installed on Windows, macOS, iOS, Android, or Linux with a few mouse clicks.
+Guides are also provided for how to connect smart TVs or routers.

 For each country and server, additional information about their distance from you, ping, and usage can be seen.
 Unfortunately, the last of these is often overlooked, even by the market's heavyweights, so its inclusion by CyberGhost is a nice touch.

-In terms of settings, CyberGhost achieves something of a balance between functionality and simplicity.
-The number of options is by no means exhaustive, however, most basic functions, especially those desired from a VPN provider, as well as a handful of interesting extras, are included.
+When it comes to settings, CyberGhost strikes a good balance between functionality and simplicity.
+The number of options is by no means exhaustive, however, most basic functions, especially those desired from a VPN, as well as a handful of interesting extras, are included.

-As the desktop and mobile apps have nearly identical appearances on Windows and Android (respectively), it should come as no surprise that the iOS version does as well.
-Clicking the central button establishes a connection with the nearest and best server, while opening the drop-down menu below allows for a server to be selected on the basis of its location.
+As the smartphone app's design is based around that of the desktop version, it should come as little surprise that the iOS and Android clients look remarkably similar to one another.
+Tapping on the power button establishes a connection with the nearest and best server while opening the drop-down menu below allows for a server to be selected at will.

 Score: 4.3 / 5

-The speed of all VPNs which we tested was evaluated using a server in Europe with a 1 GB/s connection.
-We tested random CyberGhost servers at different times of the day to more accurately evaluate their performances.
+We assessed all VPNs from our sample using a server in Europe with a 1 GB/s connection.
+Random CyberGhost servers in the US and Germany were connected to at different times of the day to more accurately evaluate their performances.
 More information concerning our methodology can be found in our VPN speed test.

 The table below shows the average results from the last 365 days, arranged in order of download and upload speed (descending):

-During testing, CyberGhost clocked a download speed of 155.6 MB/s and an upload speed of 15.1 MB/s, consigning it to ninth place in our speed ranking.
-This was not enough for a place on the podium, but these numbers aren't that far off from those of the top 3.
+During testing, CyberGhost clocked a download speed of 118.6 MB/s and an upload speed of 18.4 MB/s, consigning it to fifteenth place in our speed ranking.
+Even though these numbers are quite a way off from the podium, they are solid.

 The diagram below shows CyberGhost's average speeds over the past months.